Ziwi01/proveasio/README.md

 ## TODO

 - ~feat: support both Ubuntu 20.04 and 22.04 LTS~
-- feat: install docker, kubectl, k9s, kind
+- ~feat: install docker, kubectl, k9s, kind~
+- feat: add and use `pyenv`, `pipenv`, use latest Python+Ansible
 - feat: AWS cli installation/setup
-- docs: add usage descriptions with videos and images
+- docs: add usage descriptions with videos and images in `Usages.md`
-- feat(vim): Install neovim-ruby-host for all rubies
+- feat(neovim): Install neovim-ruby-host for all rubies

 ## Table of contents

 * [TL;DR](#tl;dr)
 * [About](#about)